 Certificate programs are designed to prepare students to enter skilled or paraprofessional occupations or to upgrade skills and knowledge.
 Requirements for certificate programs are approved by the Curriculum Committee, following procedures documented in the Curriculum Committee Handbook including seeking input from appropriate stakeholders, and the Vice President for Academic Affairs (VPAA) and documented in the SFCC catalog.

 - Full-Time Faculty Contracted to provide teaching, available hours, service, and college service on either a nine-month or 12-month contract.

 - First-Year Student Success Course (FYSS) Requirement All degree- and certificate-seeking students entering SFCC with fewer than 15 credits of college-level coursework must take a first-year student success course during their first semester at SFCC.
 This requirement is waived for students seeking certificates that require 16 credit hours or fewer.

-- Curriculum Committee A standing committee of full-time SFCC credit faculty who represent the various schools and a representative from Continuing Education.
-The Curriculum Committee evaluates credit course syllabi and certificate and degree plans and makes recommendations to the Vice President for Academic Affairs.
+- Curriculum Committee is a standing committee of full-time SFCC credit faculty who represent the various schools and a representative from Continuing Education.
+The Curriculum Committee evaluates credit course syllabi, certificate, and degree plans, and makes recommendations to the Vice President for Academic and Student Affairs.

 - Concentration An area of specialization within a certificate or degree program.

 - Core Requirements Mandatory courses in or closely related to the student's major field of study at SFCC.
 The college's use of the term core requirements should not be confused with the HED use of the term core in its Common Core Matrix of Transferable Courses.

 - Approved Electives Optional courses (if any) from the "related requirements" list or any other courses that the student and their advisor determine to be appropriate and applicable to the degree.

-- Admission Requirements Courses, skills, exams, certifications, or application materials that must be completed or provided before a student may be admitted to a degree or certificate program.
+- Admission Requirements are courses, skills, exams, certifications, or application materials that must be completed or provided before a student may be admitted to a degree or certificate program.